visgl/deck.gl/docs/developer-guide/debugging.md

 * Automatic sanity checks are performed on uniforms and attributes.
 Passing an `undefined` value to a uniform is a common JavaScript mistake that will immediately generate a descriptive exception in deck.gl.
 This can be tracked from the console output.

-* The `Deck` class and `DeckGL` react component habe a debug flag which instructs luma.gl to instruments the gl context (with a performance cost) which allows tracing all WebGL call errors, see below on luma debug priority levels.
+* The `Deck` class and `DeckGL` react component have a debug flag which instructs luma.gl to instruments the gl context (with a performance cost) which allows tracing all WebGL call errors, see below on luma debug priority levels.
 It also generates exceptions immediately when a WebGL operation fails, allowing you to pinpoint exactly where in the code the issue happened.
 Due to the asynchronous nature of the GPU, some WebGL execution errors are surfaced and caught later than the calls that generate them.

 In the browser console, setting `luma.log.priority` to various values will enable increasing levels of debugging.